-a.
-Residential or Other Habitable Construction

-- .
-New platted lots shall comply with 8.1(D)(3) - i.i.
-New Construction of a habitable primary dwelling structure on existing platted lots, platted prior to the February 11, 2020, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities. effective date of this ordinance, is allowed if the proposed structure is located outside the 1% annual chance (100 year) local or FEMA floodplain.
-New eConstruction must be in compliance with the above General Standards, 8.1(D)(1). - iii.
-Modifications (additions, redevelopment, etc.) and substantial improvements of existing habitable structure, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities. other than rebuilding activity due flood or fire damage, within the 1% annual chance (100 year) local or FEMA floodplain limits is not allowed.
-Rebuilding activity shall raise the finished floor above the Base Flood elevation as described in the above General Standards, Chapter 8.1(D)(1). - ii.
+- a.
+Residential or Other Habitable Construction - i.
+New platted lots shall comply with 8.1(D)(3) - ii.
+New Construction of a habitable primary dwelling on existing platted lot, platted prior to the February 11, 2020, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities.
+Construction must be in compliance with the above General Standards, 8.1(D)(1). - iii.
+Modifications (additions, redevelopment, etc.) and substantial improvements of existing habitable structure, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities.
+Construction must be in compliance with the above General Standards, 8.1(D)(1).
 New accessory dwelling structures, other than rebuilding activity due to flood or fire damage, within the 1% annual chance (100-year) local and FEMA floodplain limits is not allowed.